 Many preamplifiers have inferior relay-based input selectors that can potentially degrade overall sound quality.
 By using a switch-box solution, you can entirely bypass those limitations.

 Building a Passive Preamplifier

-In many setups, a simple passive volume control is just as good as a multi-thousand dollar preamp.
+In many setups, a simple passive volume control is just as good as a multi-thousand euros preamp.
 It has zero distortions because of the lack of active circuitry.
 You may however want an input selector, too which is where units like the Little Bear MC3 may become your best friend.
 Read more about my experiences with passive preamplification here.

 Definitely check out switch-boxes like the Little Bear MC3 which can save you a lot of money.
 According to my listening experience, there’s no sonic penalty.
 For under $70 (advertisement link) you will probably have a hard time finding anything better.